memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

 You're probably wondering why did we use GCN layers in our models.
 You can easily define a model that can classify the papers by only using their features.
-Let's and try to do that!
+Let's try to do that!

 We will define a model that's almost identical to the previous model, the only difference is that we will replace the GCN layers with the dense layers that have same number of units and same activation function.
-We will use the same ratio of the sets.
+We will split our dataset into 3 groups using the same group sizes used for the training of the GCN model.

 ```python
 @mgp